-I conduct the simulations by fitting a linear factor model to the pre-treatment CO2 emissions from transport per capita data from \cite{Andersson2019}.
-I first estimate the number of factors using the Singular Value Thresholding method of \cite{OptimalSVThresholding}.\footnote{Here, the number of factors is chosen to be equal to the number of singular values greater than the median singular value times 2.858.} Using this method, I estimate that there are five factors.
-I then estimate the factor loadings and factor realizations using Principal Components Analysis.
-In order to allow the number of time periods to vary, I fit the estimated values of the factors $\hat{f}$ and the residuals $\hat{\epsilon}_{it} = Y_{it} - \sum_{r =1}^5 \hat{f}_{tr}\hat{\mu}_{ri}$ to models and use these models for a parametric bootstrap.
-For the factors, I fit each factor to an ARIMA model.\footnote{This is done using the auto.arima() function in the forecast package in R, where AIC is used for model selection and QMLE is used to estimate the parameters.} For the idiosyncratic shocks, I sample them from mean-zero normal distributions that are independent across both unit and time.
-I also set each of the variances of the idiosyncratic shocks to be the same over time but allow for heteroscedasticity across units by using the sample variance of $\{\hat{\epsilon}_{it}\}_{t=1960}^{1989}$ for each $i$, which is consistent with my formal results.
+I conduct the simulations by fitting a linear factor model to the pre-treatment CO2 emissions from transport per capita data from \cite{Andersson2019}.\footnote{I first estimate the number of factors using the Singular Value Thresholding method of \cite{OptimalSVThresholding}, so the number of factors is chosen to be the number of singular values greater than the median singular value times 2.858.
+Using this method, I estimate that there are five factors.
+I then estimate the factor loadings and factor realizations using Principal Components Analysis.} To allow the number of time periods to vary, I fit the estimated values of the factors $\hat{f}$ and the residuals $\hat{\epsilon}_{it} = Y_{it} - \sum_{r =1}^5 \hat{f}_{tr}\hat{\mu}_{ri}$ to models and use these models for a parametric bootstrap.
+I fit each factor to an ARIMA model,\footnote{This is done using the auto.arima() function in the forecast package in R, where AIC is used for model selection and QMLE is used to estimate the parameters.} and I sample the idiosyncratic shocks from mean-zero normal distributions that are independent across both unit and time.
+I set each of the variances of the idiosyncratic shocks to be the same over time but allow for heteroskedasticity across units by using the sample variance of $\{\hat{\epsilon}_{it}\}_{t=1960}^{1989}$ for each $i$.
 The factor loadings are fixed across the simulation draws.

-Figure \ref{F2} shows the histogram and Quantile-Quantile plot for the estimates of $\beta_{0,n}$ for the Orthogonalized SCE from 10000 replications when the sample size is the same as in \cite{Andersson2019}.
-We can see that even with this relatively small sample size, the normal approximation holds relatively well with only slightly greater concentration near zero and slightly more outliers than would be expected.
+Figure \ref{F2} shows the histogram and Quantile-Quantile plot for the estimates of $\beta_{0,n}$ for the Orthogonalized SCE from 5000 draws when the sample size is the same as in \cite{Andersson2019}.
+We can see that, even with this relatively small sample size, the normal approximation holds relatively well, with slightly greater concentration near zero and slightly more outliers than expected.
 Using the Anderson-Darling test for normality gives a p-value 0.05092.